 You will notice immediately if your fans don’t spin any faster when playing a game.
 Fans make quite a noise when they are running at higher RPMs.

-This is where you need to take action in order to prevent damage to your graphics card.
+This is where you need to take action to prevent damage to your graphics card.

-To solve the issue of your fans not spinning up to the speed you need, we are going to install a free program called MSI Afterburner.
+To solve the issue of your fans not spinning up to the speed you need, we will install a free program called MSI Afterburner.

-Don’t worry if your graphics card isn’t manufactured by MSI.
+Don’t worry if MSI doesn’t manufacture your graphics card.
 This software will work for most cards.

 1. Download MSI Afterburner